Beach ridge

 A beach ridge is a wave-swept or wave-deposited ridge running parallel to a shoreline.
 It is commonly composed of sand as well as sediment worked from underlying beach material.
 The movement of sediment by wave action is called littoral transport.
 Movement of material parallel to the shoreline is called longshore transport.
 Movement perpendicular to the shore is called on-offshore transport.
 A beach ridge may be capped by, or associated with, sand dunes.
 The height of a beach ridge is affected by wave size and energy.

 A fall in water level (or an uplift of land) can isolate a beach ridge from the body of water that created it.
 Isolated beach ridges may be found along dry lakes in the western United States and inland of the Great Lakes of North America, where they formed at the end of the last ice age when lake levels were much higher due to glacial melting and obstructed outflow caused by glacial ice.
 Some isolated beach ridges are found in parts of Scandinavia, where glacial melting relieved pressure on land masses and resulted in subsequent crustal lifting or post-glacial rebound.
 A rise in water level can submerge beach ridges created at an earlier stage, causing them to erode and become less distinct.

 Beach ridges can become routes for roads and trails, like in the case of the west coast in the Netherlands, where isolated beach ridges were formed early on in the Holocene, during the Atlanticum, behind newly formed dunes.
-Both the old and the new beach ridges are the only dry routes in the mids of wet peatland.
-Numerous settlements emerged here, some of them developed in large populous centres, like The Hague, Haarlem and Alkmaar.
+The old and the new beach ridges are the only dry routes amidst wet peatland.
+Numerous settlements emerged here, some of them developed in large populous centers, like The Hague, Haarlem and Alkmaar.